 For as much hype as there was around the Husky defense last year with the draft picks and whatnot, they were good but not great against the run - their best attribute was their ability to get after the quarterback.
 Danny Shelton was a beast in the middle and Hau'oli Kikaha did a very good job setting an edge, but Andrew Hudson's best trait was his pass rush, especially with the attention opposing OL had to pay to Shelton and Kikaha.

 Even with the departure of all four starting defensive linemen (I'm including Kikaha here) and two of the three starting linebackers, this year's defense had more quality depth along the front seven.
 Elijah Qualls may not be quite the run-stuffer than Shelton was, but he's quite good, and his backup Greg Gaines may be even better.
 Add in quality reps from the immensely talented Vita Vea and that's a group of nose tackles that would be the envy of 99% of the rest of college football.
 Taniela Tupou broke out with a terrific senior season, one that earned him All Pac-12 Defense 2nd Team honors.
 Azeem Victor stepped into the vacancy at MLB with John Timu off to the NFL, and showed himself to be the next Husky NFL prospect at LB with a great season.
 Kieshawn Bierria was improved in his 2nd season of starting, and both Cory Littleton and Travis Feeney were very effective at the OLB positions.
 Add in quality rotational depth from guys like Joe Mathis, Jaylen Johnson, Will Dissly, Psalm Wooching, Ben Burr-Kirven, Scott Lawyer, Tevis Bartlett, and Sean Constantine and it's easy to see why this aspect of the Husky defense improved.
-And we haven't even mentioned the secondary - guys like Budda Baker, Sidney Jones, and JoJo McIntosh all showed they can be physical defenders against the run game.
+And we haven't even mentioned the secondary - guys like Budda Baker, Sidney Jones, Kevin King, and JoJo McIntosh all showed they can be physical defenders against the run game.

 While replacing Feeney and Littleton may be tough, there's a wealth of experienced talent returning and some exciting youngsters ready to join the depth (Benning Potoa'e, Jason Scrempos, Ricky McCoy, D.J.
 Beavers, Jusstis Warren).
 The future looks bright for the defense, and the run defense could be even better next year.